 For policy analysis it is critical to examine the benefits available at age 80.

-The Minnesota Life policy benefits are particularly attractive due to the availability of the 5% compound inflation factor option within this policy for male applicants.
-The Lincoln Moneyguard LTC benefits with automatic 3% compound inflation increases, however, are still reasonably competitive.
+The Securian SecureCare and Nationwide Care Matters II policy benefits are particularly attractive due to the availability of the 5% compound inflation factor option within these policies for male applicants.

-You will see that the Lincoln and Minnesota Life benefits will crossover and exceed the New York Life monthly LTC benefits at age 68.
-After age 68 the Lincoln and Minnesota Life benefits become increasingly more valuable with each passing year.
+You will see that the Nationwide and the Securian LTC benefits will crossover and exceed the New York Life monthly LTC benefits at age 68.
+After age 68 the Nationwide and Securian benefits become increasingly more valuable with each passing year.

-In contrast to these 2 policies, New York Life Asset Flex will offer you only $6684 month, and total benefits of $481,000.
-And only if you are in Elite health!
-The New York Life benefits might even be worse for you after your health underwriting is completed!
+In contrast to these 2 policies, New York Life Asset Flex will offer you only $5631 month, and total benefits of $405,000.

 Now let's look at the New York Life Asset Flex pricing for females.